allen880117/NCTU-compiler-f19-hw3/README.md

 ### Build Project

-TA would use `src/Makefile` to build your project by simply typing `make clean && make`.
+TA would use `src/Makefile` to build your project by simply typing `make clean && make` on CS workstation.
 You have to make sure that it will generate an executable named '`parser`'. **No further grading will be made if the `make` process fails or the executable '`parser`' is not found.**

 ### Test your parser